peterCheng123321/peterCheng123321/README.md

 ## 🧠 About Me

-**Computer Science Student** at Syracuse University passionate about **data science**, **application development**, and **research**.
+**Computer Science Student** at Washington University in Saint Louis passionate about **data science**, **application development**, and **research**.
 I build solutions that bridge technology and human behavior — from VR experiences and mobile applications to machine learning pipelines and data-driven insights.

 📍 **Location:** Syracuse, New York
 🎓 **Education:** Computer Science @ Syracuse University